All About Japanese Landscaping

 The Courtyard Garden - This is the Japanese garden for you if

-mind as it is usually created as a place to look at while inside.
-They usually
+in mind as it is usually created as a place to look at while inside.
+They

-consist of a few plants and maybe a water feature and are very easy to create.
+usually consist of a few plants and maybe a water feature and are very easy

 The Tea Garden - Has become very popular lately.
 It's purpose is

-not the easiest Japanese garden to get right and you do need a fair bit of spare
+it's not the easiest Japanese garden to get right and you do need a fair bit

-space in your yard, it's a very attractive center piece to any landscape.
+of spare space in your yard, it's a very attractive center piece to any

 The Stroll Garden - This garden is designed for those who love